MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ## Operational excellence in IoT architecture layers

 An IoT architecture consists of a set of foundational layers.
 Layers use specific technologies, and the [IoT Well-Architected Framework](iot-overview.md#iot-architecture-layers) highlights options for designing and implementing each layer.
-There are also cross-cutting activities that enable the design, building, and running of IoT and other solutions.
+There are also cross-cutting activities that enable designing, building, and running IoT and other solutions.

-The IoT core layers: device and gateway, device management and modeling, and ingestion and communication, identify IoT-specific solutions.
+The IoT core layers: Device and gateway, device management and modeling, and ingestion and communication, identify IoT-specific solutions.
 The other layers and cross-cutting activities are also common to, and often shared with, other workloads.
 DevOps cross-cutting activities are especially important to support the operational excellence pillar.

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the IoT architecture." border="false":::